-A high quality, cost-effective and environmentally friendly wholesale water supply
+A high-quality, cost-effective and environmentally friendly wholesale water supply

-Records indicate that the water supplied fully complied 100% of the time with the DWSNZ.
-Compliance for the 2005 calendar year has been confirmed by the Hutt Valley District Health Board.
+Energy Committing to energy reduction programmes Records indicate that the water supplied fully complied 100% of the time with the DWSNZ.
+However, compliance is yet to be confirmed by the Hutt Valley District Health Board.